Cardinal Pell Supporters Optimistic About Appeal Hearing

 This means the judges are at “no disadvantage” to the jury, Macaulay said, whereas usually the jury has the advantage of seeing the defendant’s appearance and behavior in court which helps them come to a verdict.
 He believes it is clear that the jurors “felt sympathetic to the accuser, didn’t consider the evidence and rather ignored the evidence to the contrary.”

-Macaulay, who said a re-trial was hardly discussed during the appeal, said there was “some speculation Pell would be acquitted end of second day” as it was so “obvious” that there was “no case to answer,” and that the case “should never have been brought before the Victorian legal system.”
+Macaulay, who said a re-trial was hardly discussed during the appeal, said there was “some speculation Pell would be acquitted at the end of the second day” as it was so “obvious” that there was “no case to answer,” and that the case “should never have been brought before the Victorian legal system.”

 Another source who has followed the trial closely but who asked to remain anonymous said members of the legal profession are concerned with how the complainant’s video evidence has been described by media and victim support groups as “compelling and emotional” when they have not seen, and cannot see, the video testimony.